g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 | 8 | 2020-01-22   |   Guizhou     |   Mainland China | 1/22/2020 17:…   |      1   |   0    |     0 |
 | 9 | 2020-01-22   |   Hainan      |   Mainland China | 1/22/2020 17:…   |      4   |   0    |     0 |
 | 10 | 2020-01-22   |   Hebei       |   Mainland China | 1/22/2020 17:…   |      1  |    0    |     0 |

+Much more chaotic, don't you think?
+Let's suppose that we want to get a simple statistical graphical analysis using the informations of the table above: suppose we want to know the main and the standard deviation of the death rate (Deaths / Confirmed) per country, considering different regions (Country.Region) and show the its evolution.

+The geometry layer can offer an easy way to handle with this.